Lukam90/Ex-FCC/README.md

 ## Responsive Web Design

-**Completion** : 160/1035 (15,45 %)

 |||
 |-|-|
-Learn HTML by Building a Cat Photo App|69/69
+Learn HTML by Building a Cat Photo App|100 %
-Learn Basic CSS by Building a Cafe Menu|91/91
+Learn Basic CSS by Building a Cafe Menu|100 %
-Learn CSS Colors by Building a Set of Colored Markers|0/94 Learn HTML Forms by Building a Registration Form|0/65 Learn the CSS Box Model by Building a Rothko Painting|0/45 Learn CSS Flexbox by Building a Photo Gallery|0/24
+Learn CSS Colors by Building a Set of Colored Markers|100 % Learn HTML Forms by Building a Registration Form|0/65 Learn the CSS Box Model by Building a Rothko Painting|0/45 Learn CSS Flexbox by Building a Photo Gallery|0/24